Overview

-At it’s core, Koda Validate is little more than a few function signatures (see Validators, Predicates, Coercion, and Processors), which can be combined to build validators of arbitrary complexity.
+At its core, Koda Validate is little more than a few function signatures (see Validators, Predicates, Coercion, and Processors), which can be combined to build validators of arbitrary complexity.
 This simplicity also provides straightforward paths for:

 • optimization: Koda Validate tends to be fast (for Python)